h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ![embeddings-transformer-a](assets/embeddings-transformer-a.png)

 Before we further explore the dataset and settings used in the first image model, let's discuss **transfer learning** concepts from pre-trained models.
-Concepts that will help us understand **Embeddings Transformer(Image Vectorizer)**.
+Those concepts that will help us understand **Embeddings Transformer (Image Vectorizer)**.

 ## Task 2: Concepts: Transfer learning from pre-trained models

 In image classification, the goal is to classify an image based on a set of possible categories.
 In general, classifying images is a bit hard, but such a difficulty can find ease in **transfer learning**.

-**Transfer learning** allows anyone to build accurate models that make building image models less painful.
-Transfer Learning allows you to avoid relearning certain patterns again because you can use patterns others learned when solving a similar and different problem.
+**Transfer learning** allows anyone to build accurate models that make building image models less difficult.
+Transfer Learning allows you to avoid relearning certain patterns again because you can use patterns others learned when solving another problem.
 Transfer Learning prevents many from starting from scratch.

 - ''In computer vision, transfer learning is usually expressed through the use of pre-trained models.
 A pre-trained model is a model that was trained on a large benchmark dataset to solve a problem similar to the one that we want to solve.
 Accordingly, due to the computational cost of training such models, it is common practice to import and use models from published literature (e.g. VGG, Inception, MobileNet)" (Pedro Marcelino).